-This course introduces students to Koine Greek grammar and vocabulary that will aid in translating the New Testament.
-The learning resources and exercises are designed to prepare the student to begin to become a competent reader of the Greek New Testament.
+The purpose of this course is to introduce and immerse the student into Koine Greek grammar and vocabulary that will aid in translating the New Testament.
+The learning resources and exercises are designed to prepare the student to be a competent reader of the New Testament, emphasizing the ability to read several passages from the Greek New Testament.